 Find out more about the General Data Protection Regulation (GDPR), what it means for your club and what actions you need to take to comply with the law.

 From 25 May 2018 the UK's existing data protection laws will be replaced by the EU's GDPR.
 The new law aims to give EU citizens more control over how their personal data is used, especially online.
 All organisations who collect, store, share or use individuals' personal data, will need to comply with new regulations or face penalties, including hefty fines.
 This includes clubs.
 The key principles to bear in mind are:

 Clubs are 'controllers' of personal data for their members (eg. name, address, email address, telephone number, date of birth, emergency contact details, etc).
 Clubs may also store personal data for people who stay in huts they operate or any non-members signed up to receive email communications.

 Sharing their members' personal data with Mountaineering Scotland for the purpose of registration for insurance, magazine or email communications, means Mountaineering Scotland is also a controller of the personal data of members of clubs.

 GDPR requires that controllers set out a valid lawful basis for holding and processing personal data.
 While obtaining explicit consent or 'opting-in' is one of the six options available to do this, it is not required where processing personal data is necessary to provide a service that someone has signing up for, like membership of a club.

 Mountaineering Scotland and affiliated clubs have a 'contractual', 'legal' and 'legitimate' basis for holding and processing members' personal data - we do not need to seek their additional approval.
-Instead, the law requires that these reasons are explained clearly to members, that we show we take their privacy seriously and offer options to manage communication preferences, where available.
+Instead, the law requires that these reasons are explained clearly to members, that we show we take their privacy seriously and offer options to manage communication preferences, where practical.

 You need to understand and record what personal data your club holds and the journey it takes through the club.
 We have created a helpful table to help you record these things.